🎁 Get 10% off your first order with code NEW 🎁

 The Parthenon and Renaissance art

 During the Renaissance, artists such as Michelangelo and Raphael incorporated elements of the Parthenon into their works.
 The friezes and sculptures inspired famous frescoes and sculptures, reinforcing the link between ancient Greek and Western art.
-This dialogue between Antiquity and the Renaissance has ensured that the beauty of the Parthenon has stood the test of time.
+This dialogue between Antiquity and the Renaissance has enabled the beauty of the Parthenon to stand the test of time.

 Share